Milivoj Ašner

 Đuro Milivoj Ašner (21 April 1913 – 14 June 2011) was a police chief in the Independent State of Croatia who was accused of enforcing racist laws under the Nazi-allied Ustaše regime and expulsion and deportation of hundreds of Serbs, Jews and Romani.
-He was 4th on the Simon Wiesenthal Center's list of most wanted Nazi war criminals and on the Interpol's most wanted list also.
+He was 4th on the Simon Wiesenthal Center's list of last surviving people suspected of participation in Nazi war crimes and on the Interpol's most wanted list also.

-Ašner himself admitted the deportations of Serbs to Serbia, but denied there was any deportations to the camps, as he stated, "such moves would be expensive, as one must feed and restrain the prisoners."
+Ašner stated that the deportations of Serbs to Serbia occurred, but denied there was any deportations to the camps, as he stated, "such moves would be expensive, as one must feed and restrain the prisoners."

 Life

-Ašner was born in Daruvar, in the Kingdom of Croatia-Slavonia which was then part of the Austro-Hungarian Empire.
+Ašner was born in Daruvar, in the Kingdom of Croatia-Slavonia, which was then part of the Austro-Hungarian Empire.
 After the establishment of the Independent State of Croatia in 1941, he became chief of police in Požega.
 After the collapse of the Independent State of Croatia Ašner retreated towards Austria, where he took a new name, Georg Aschner.

+In 1961, Ašner became the president of the newly established Klagenfurt branch of the Croatian Peasant Party (HSS), and organised commemorations for the Bleiburg repatriations in the name of the HSS.

 In 1992, after Croatia declared itself independent, Ašner returned to Croatia, living in Požega until 2004 when Alen Budaj, a historian and associate of the Israeli Simon Wiesenthal Centre located him there.
 That same year, the director of the centre, Efraim Zuroff, brought the documents on Ašner to the Croatian Prosecutor's Office.
 Ašner fled to Austria.
-In 2005, the Republic of Croatia accused him of crimes against the civilians and asked for his extradition from Austria.
+In 2005, the Republic of Croatia accused him of crimes against civilians and asked for his extradition from Austria.

-In 2008, Austria refused on the grounds that Ašner suffered from severe dementia and unfit to stand trial.
+In 2008, Austria refused because Ašner suffered from severe dementia and unfit to stand trial.